-g) If properly placed on the Council Meeting agenda, any Member may Motion to Rescind or Amend Something Previously Adopted.
+g) If properly placed on the Council Meeting agenda, any Member may Motion to Rescind or Amend an action of the Council.

-3. Discussion
+3. Debate

-a.
-It is recommended that formal titles such as "Mr./Madam Chair" be utilized to encourage a reverential, courteous and orderly atmosphere.
+- a.
+It is recommended that formal titles such as "Mr./Madam Chair" be utilized to encourage a professional, courteous and orderly atmosphere. - b.

-- b.
 No motion shall be debated until it has been seconded by another Member of the City Council.
 A motion dies for lack of a second from another Member of the Council. - c.
 For clarity, after a motion has been seconded, the Chair should restate the motion or cause it to be displayed in writing for the Members of the Council and the public. - d.
 The Chair should ensure that each Council Member who desires to speak has opportunity to do so. - e.
 Members should refrain from speaking until being recognized by the Chair.